programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Xcode <a id="section2-1"></a>

-You'll need to first install the Mac developer toolkit Xcode to be able to use Homebrew.
+You'll need to first install the Mac developer toolkit [Xcode](https://developer.apple.com/xcode/) to be able to use [Homebrew](http://brew.sh/) (which we'll install next).
 Homebrew lets you download and install open-source software on Macs from the command line (it's a "package manager"), which will make installing Ruby (the language Jekyll is built on) easier.

 `xcode-select --install`